sysown/proxysql/doc/proxysql-admin.md

   __1) --enable__

-  This option will configure Cluster nodes into the ProxySQL database, and add two cluster monitoring scripts into the ProxySQL scheduler table for checking the cluster status.
+  This option will configure Cluster nodes into the ProxySQL database, and add cluster monitoring script into the ProxySQL scheduler table for checking the cluster status.

-  _scheduler script info :
+ ___scheduler___ script info :
-  * proxysql_node_monitor : will check cluster node membership, and re-configure ProxySQL if cluster membership changes occur
+  * __proxysql_galera_checker__ : will check desynced nodes, and temporarily deactivate them.
+This will also call __proxysql_node_monitor__ script to check cluster node membership, and re-configure ProxySQL if cluster membership changes occur
-  * proxysql_galera_checker : will check desynced nodes, and temporarily deactivate them.

   It will also add two new users into the Percona XtraDB Cluster with the USAGE privilege; one is for monitoring cluster nodes through ProxySQL, and another is for connecting to Cluster node via the ProxySQL console.